coopcycle/coopcycle-web/shopify-app/README.md

 `extensions/cart-date-picker/` renders on the cart page.
 It:

-1. Reads the CoopCycle tenant URL from the `coopcycle.tenant_url` shop metafield, falling back to the block setting.
+1. Reads the CoopCycle tenant URL from the `coopcycle.tenant_url` app-data metafield via Liquid's `app` object, falling back to the block setting.
 2. Fetches available slots from `GET /api/shopify/slots?domain={shop}` on the tenant, which uses the linked store's configured time slot.
 3. Renders **one combined dropdown** — e.g. *Monday 30 June, 10:00 - 12:00* —